Yamazaki93/ngy-tutorial/README.md

 Ngy-Tutorial is an Angular plugin that gives your Angular app a built-in, customizable, user-friendly, literally "getting started" 🤓 tutorial.

 So you've got your killer UI that's intuitive, slick and responsive, but will everyone know how to use it?
 What about some nice shortcuts or features that you want to highlight?
 Or maybe some UI changes that you want the users to be aware of?
-No one really want's to read through a long readme file, so how about an interactive, in-app tutorial?
+No one really wants to read through a long readme file, so how about an interactive, in-app tutorial?
 Ngy-Tutorial literally adds a step-by-step "tutorial" to your app so you can highlight your cool UI and give every user a head start.

 Check out the [Demo Site](https://yamazaki93.github.io/ngy-tutorial/ngy-tutorial-app/)!

 ## Highlghts

  - Customizable steps that allows you to add and remove steps on the fly.
- - Per-step adjustable focus that hightlights any revelant elements by DOM id.
+ - Per-step adjustable "viewing window" that hightlights any revelant element by DOM id.
- - Ability to allow/disallow interaction with your live app while tutorial is progressing.
+ - Ability to allow/disallow interaction with your app while the tutorial is progressing.
- - Programmatic navigation and control allow you to customize the experience to your need.
+ - Programmatic navigation and control allows you to customize the tutorial experience to your need.
  - Customizable prompt and button styling.

 ## Built With